 The swimming speed of the members of the group will vary so please be aware that you may not be traveling as fast as you might if you were swimming alone!
 The emphasis is on keeping going, not speed!
 The pace will be dictated by the guide, taking into account the ability of the group as a whole.
 You will need a good level of fitness to take part and will need to keep moving at a good pace to keep warm.
 If you struggle during the event and this begins to impact on the well being of the rest of the group we will politely ask you to get into the support boat.

-Wetsuit and tow float are compulsory – NO EXCEPTIONS
+Wetsuit and tow float are compulsory – NO EXCEPTIONS, please do not ask!

 – Wetsuit: Full or shortie (we recommend full as we could be in the water for a while and there may be jellyfish)

 – Brightly coloured swimming hat (red/orange/yellow/pink)